ahmedhesham99/Graduation-Project/README.md

 # Waste Food Management Web App
 - using pure php , mysql , html , css , and java script
-- the files on this repo are presentation for the back end used not all the project's files
+- the files on this repo are presentation for the backend codes used not all the project files

 # Idea in brief